ElGamacy/TopMap-SD/README.md

 TopMap-SD
 =========

-A Shape-Distribution-based molecular topology mapping algorithm lineage.
+A Shape-Distribution-based molecular topology mapping algorithm.

 The software provided here is to be described soon in detail under the putative title:

-"Comprehensive Relational Topology Analysis of Structurally Characterised Ligands"
+"A fast topological analysis algorithm for large-scale similarity evaluations for ligands and binding pockets"

 Authors: Mohammad ElGamacy and Luc Van Meervelt.